Satyajit Gantayat

 The project manager creates a project charter, and the creation of project charters starts during the initial phase before stakeholder alignment is required.
 At this point, the project is formal, and now, the project charter can act as a roadmap for the team members.

 One of the best things about a project charter is that it brings your entire team together.
-When everyone knows their role and responsibility and what success looks like, the project executes smoothly.
+When everyone knows their role and responsibility and what success looks like, the project runs smoothly.
 It's just like how a blueprint helps builders construct a house - everyone knows exactly what they're supposed to do.

 Creating a project charter is a relatively easy nut to crack.
 Just follow the steps we discussed, keep your writing simple, and make sure everyone involved agrees with the plan.
 The project manager should create this document right at the start before any work begins.